 - Needs cleaning chemicals to really be a complete kit

 - Multi piece rod can fail at joints, rendering kit useless

-- NEW AND IMPROVED RODS: 7 threaded coated steel rod sections (1 with rotating end) form a 33"...
+- New and Improved Rods as of June 2016: 7 threaded coated steel rod sections (1 with rotating...

 I wouldn’t say this is the best AR-15 cleaning kit on the market, but it is a pretty decent one when you consider you get both a .223 AND a .308 bore snake, four ounces each of special gun cleaner and gun oil, a handy nylon brush, cleaning cloth, carrying case and instructional guide.
 Bore snakes are a fantastic way of cleaning a bore, and are among one of the most popular modern methods, especially if you are just doing light cleaning, and making a few passes through with copper solvent.
 Modern bores do not need extensive cleaning after a shooting session if there is no noticeable accuracy change, so a solvent soaked bore snake does the job quite nicely, and this is really a quite nice pair of bore snakes, especially if you keep a .308 AR or a .300 Blackout upper around.